Timothy R. Donoghue Graduate Scholarship

 Nominations must be submitted by graduate programs to the Graduate School.
 Students may not self-nominate.

-- The amount of the assistantship stipend provided and whether tuition is provided or not.
+- The amount of the assistantship stipend provided and whether or not tuition is provided.
 The amount of the stipend cannot be decreased if the student is selected for a Donoghue scholarship.

-- Number of funded students: up to 10 master's students and up to 20 doctoral students
+- Number of funded students: up to 10 Master's students and 20 doctoral students

 - Master’s students are eligible to receive a $3,000 scholarship

 - Doctoral students are eligible to receive a $5,000 scholarship